 The optimal professional reference will provide a very detailed analysis of an applicant’s strengths or weaknesses.
 The more detailed the description in a reference, the better.
 The person doesn’t have to be a certified expert or someone who has a lot of experience in the field to give such a detailed explanation.
-A convincing reference about an applicant’s expertise in SQL and Adobe, for example, can come from somebody that is a Head of Product that uses those two programs to design a noteworthy mobile app or somebody that is a freelance technical developer that has had a few months experience working with the programs independently.
-You want your reference to come from someone that knows your work very well rather than someone that knows that field you work in very well.
+A convincing reference about an applicant’s expertise in SQL and Adobe, for example, can come from somebody that is a Head of Product that uses those two programs to design a noteworthy mobile app or someone that is a freelance Technical Developer that has had a few months experience working with the programs independently.
+You want your reference to come from someone that knows your work very well, rather than someone that knows that field you work in very well.

 When it comes to determining which person will give a really good reference, decide if the person making the recommendation is comfortable writing a positive recommendation for you.
-Some people will have certain biases and choose people for recommendations based on their emotional connection or their strong yet unchecked/unverified belief that that person is best to write that recommendation.
-This usually leads to disappointment on the applicant, since they obviously weren’t prepared for such an outcome.
+Some people will have certain biases and choose people based on their emotional connection or their strong, yet unchecked/unverified belief that the person is the best choice to write that recommendation.
+This usually leads to disappointment for the applicant.

-An applicant should always keep the prospective professional reference updated consistently - have a sit-down with them, like a coffee meeting or casual meetup, and discuss what you have been doing in the time period since you two last met or communicate.
-This informal meeting between the applicant and the prospective reference gives the reference more information about the applicant as a person in and out of the workforce, while providing the applicant with a decent idea whether they will be a solid advocate for him or her.
+An applicant should always keep the prospective professional reference updated consistently.
+Have a sit-down with them, like a coffee meeting or casual meet-up, and discuss what you have been doing in the time period since you two last met or communicated.
+This informal meeting between the applicant and the prospective reference gives the reference more information about the applicant as a person in and out of the workforce while providing the applicant with a decent idea of whether they will be a solid advocate for him or her.